alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Variants.md

-# Minecraft Infernal Mobs --> Mob Variants List
+# Minecraft Infernal Mobs --> Variants List

 The 3 variants implemented for the mobs are the following: